Who will you be at the end of next semester?

 • Are ready to build purpose and confidence in an exciting city

-…then gap Semester in the City might be a great fit!
+…then Gap Semester in the City might be a great fit!

 Intentional Internships = Greater Impact

 Semester in the City (SITC) hand-matches you with a 15-week, 400-hour internship at one of 200+ nonprofits, social mission businesses, and government agencies across greater Boston.
-You will have an internship mentor who not only serves as your supervisor, but is dedicated to supporting your professional development, including through oversight of a capstone Special Project.
+You will have an internship mentor who not only serves as your supervisor, but is dedicated to supporting your professional development, including thorough oversight of a capstone Special Project.

 SITC Standard Weekly Schedule